tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Security fix: blank `X-Ssl*` headers in default nginx templates

-* Fix: regression : kerberos register_host did not work anymore
+* Fix: regression: kerberos register_host did not work anymore

 * On server, :file:'<repository root>/wapt/ssl' dir is moved automatically
   on winsetup / postconf to (per default) :file:'<repository root>/ssl',
   a :file:`/ssl` location is added.

   This :file:`/ssl` should be accessible from clients at the location specified by the server parameter ``clients_signing_crl_url`` (in :file:`waptserver.ini`)